elfenlaid/ck3g.github.io/_posts/2015-07-25-every-single-day.md

 There is a multitude of different topics in the technology world and it is growing every day.
 Yes, we won't be able to learn all of these things but we should keep learning.

-We cannot just stop and keep staying at same point because tomorrow we well be a step behind.
+We cannot just stop and keep staying at same point because tomorrow we will be a step behind.
 Missing one day of learning means regressing.

 What can we do right now?
 Just start learning something right now.